 It can be challenging to keep on with writing in the face of distractions.

 I know this only too well because a few months ago I set myself some writing goals.
 I told myself that I would write more.
 I would keep to a word count every day.
 I would also blog more consistently.

 Has it been easy?

 And it’s easy to feel like giving up in the face of setbacks.
-So to aid motivation, I researched the benefits connected to writing regularly and shared what I found below.
+So to aid motivation, I’ve researched the benefits connected to writing regularly and put them together into a little list for you to find below.

 Keep reading to discover 10 benefits of writing and why you should write every day:

 1. The act of writing down a goal is a very powerful motivator and all goals you want to achieve should be written down.

 2. Writing can help you to clarify your thoughts – clear writing is a sign of clear thinking.

 3. Writing can help you to cope with stress/ handle hard times.